American doctor shot dead in Pakistan in suspected sectarian attack

 Ali was born in Pakistan but moved abroad in 1996.
 He had returned to do voluntary work at a state-of-the-art heart hospital built by the Ahmadi community in the eastern town of Rabwah.

-Ali, 51, moved to Columbus, Ohio, in the United States, where he founded an Ahmadi centre and raised funds for medical charities in Pakistan, said Din.
+Ali, 51, moved to Columbus, Ohio, in the United States, where he founded an Ahmadi center and raised funds for medical charities in Pakistan, said Din.

 He is survived by a wife and three young sons, said Din.